Halloween safety: Tips for families

 - Don’t criss-cross back and forth across the street.
 Work your way up one side of the street, and then start on the other.

 - If you have any allergies, tell the person who is giving out the treats.

-- Don't eat any of your treats before you get home.
-When home, ask your parents look through your treats with you to make sure everything is okay.
+- Don’t eat any of your treats before you get home.
+Once home, ask your parents to look through your treats with you to make sure everything is okay.